 Undelivered orders, included in this note disclosure, represent the value of goods and services ordered that have not yet been received and that have not been prepaid.
-As of September 30, 2022, and 2021, the total reported undelivered orders were \$1,771.4 billion and \$1,730.9 billion, respectively.
-In FY 2022, Education had a \$59.0 billion decrease that was largely due to the disbursement of COVID-19 related obligations.
-HHS had a \$34.2 billion decrease that was primarily due to the COVID-19 related obligations being delivered and paid.
-DOT had a \$25.6 billion increase that was primarily due to the increase in funding received in programs funded by the IIJA.
-Treasury had a \$20.5 billion increase that primarily reflects the amounts associated with those COVID-19 financial assistance programs that had not yet fully commenced program disbursements.
+As of September 30, 2023, and 2022, the total reported unpaid undelivered orders were \$1,830.0 billion and \$1,771.4 billion, respectively.
+In FY 2023, Education had a \$51.4 billion decrease that was primarily due to a decrease in unpaid obligations from COVID-19 appropriations, as a result of payments during FY 2023.
+DOD had a \$46.5 billion increase that was primarily due to an overall increase in funding from the CAA, 2023.